Sony FE 16-35mm F4 G PZ Lens Review

 A 7-blade count diaphragm will create 14-point sunstars (diffraction spikes) from point light sources captured with a narrow aperture.
 In general, the more a lens diaphragm is stopped down, the larger and better-shaped the sunstars tend to be.
 A narrow max aperture lens does not afford much stopping down before reaching apertures where diffraction causes noticeable softening of details, and these lenses typically do not produce the biggest or best-shaped sunstars.
 Still, this sunstar shape appears nice.

-Sony FE PZ 16-35mm F4 G Lens Sunstar Effect Example
+Sony FE 16-35mm F4 G PZ Lens Sunstar Effect Example

 The example above was captured at f/16.